Ap3rtur3/vuex-hydra/README.md

 # vuex-hydra

-This Vuex plugin provides a method to initialize your stores with external data.
+This Vuex plugin provides a method to initialize your store states with external data.
 Store data can be passed directly, read from JSON strings or the window object.

 This makes it easy for backends to pass data into vuex stores.